L'elisir d'amore: Arrangements and adaptations

 In 1840, Richard Wagner arranged the work for solo piano.
 W. S. Gilbert wrote a burlesque adaptation of the opera, Dulcamara, or the Little Duck and the Great Quack, in 1866.

 Recordings

+L'elisir d'amore remains one of the most performed of all Donizetti's operas: it appears as number 13 on the Operabase list of the most-performed operas worldwide in the five seasons between 2008 and 2013.
+There are a large number of recordings.